bb-io/PhraseStrings/README.md

 ### Repository

 - **Export to code repository** Exports a project to a code repository.
+Add a delay between exports if you're starting multiple exports in a row to avoid rate limiting issues.
 - **Import from code repository** Imports a project from a code repository.

 ### Translation